mishoo/UglifyJS/README.md

                                 them explicitly on the command line.
-  --mangle-regex                Only mangle property names matching the regex --name-cache                  File to hold mangled names mappings --pure-funcs                  Functions that can be safely removed if their
+  --mangle-regex                Only mangle property names matching the regex --name-cache                  File to hold mangled names mappings
-                                return value is not used, e.g.
-                                `--pure-funcs Math.floor console.info`
-                                (requires `--compress`)
 ```

 Specify `--output` (`-o`) to declare the output file.
 Otherwise the output